Async Rust, Part One: Futures

 }

-'s first job was to return Ready
+We saw that poll's first job was to return Ready or Pending, and now we

-has a second job, the actual work of the future.In fact poll
+can see that poll has a second job, the actual work of the future.In fact poll has three jobs.
+We'll get to the third in the

 Sleep section.

-wants to print some messages and sleep, and poll
+Foo wants to print some messages and sleep, and poll is where the printing

 and sleeping happen.

-should do all the work that it can
+There's an important compromise here: poll should do all the work that it can

 get done quickly, but it shouldn't make the caller wait for an answer.
 It

-should either return Ready
+should either return Ready immediately or return Pending

 immediately."Immediately" means that we shouldn't do any blocking sleeps or